cyberuni/typescript-module-resolutions-demo/README.md

 Each project will be compiled with `tsc` (`build`), and tested with `ava` (`test`).

-- `pnpm build`: build all projects
+- `pnpm build`: build all projects (you need to do this first to build all projects)
 - `pnpm test`: test all projects (after build)
 - `pnpm clean`: delete all build results
 - `pnpm build:<module>`: build all project with specific `module` setting.\